sunshinehealthstudios/changelog/_posts/2022-01-07-Blocking-Meta-Deep-Links-and-In-App-Rate-Review.md

 * Fixed: Editing comments with emojis jumps to the end of the text
 * Fixed: Secondary metrics still show for free user after cancelling subscription
 * Fixed: Rating rating: bad request message appears
-* Fixed: App not advancing to thre next day automatically on the tracker page
 * Fixed: Barcode scanner keeps spinning when barcode incorrect or not found
 * Fixed: Occasionally tick mark does not appear when tracking meals
 * Fixed: PRO banner not shown for free user